Pro-Am Sports System: Decline and shutdown

 On October 31, 1995, Liberty Media, owner of the Prime Network and most of its affiliates, sold a 50% ownership interest in the group to News Corporation.
 That company would immediately assume operational control of Prime following the purchase's closure, with plans to launch its own slate of regional sports networks as an outgrowth of its fledgling Fox Sports division later announcing on July 3, 1996, that the Prime networks would be rebranded as Fox Sports Net beginning that November.

 In 1997, Fox/Liberty Networks – a newly formed joint venture between News Corporation and Liberty – made a surprise bid for the local cable television rights to NHL games involving the Detroit Red Wings.
 News Corporation announced plans to launch its own regional sports network for Michigan to serve as a competitor to PASS.
-The new channel, later named Fox Sports Detroit (now Bally Sports Detroit), was originally targeted for a 1998 launch.
+The new channel, later named Fox Sports Detroit (now FanDuel Sports Network Detroit), was originally targeted for a 1998 launch.
 As the respective broadcast rights to the Detroit Pistons and Detroit Tigers came up for renewal, Fox/Liberty made a joint bid with PASS for the contracts and was awarded the regional television rights to both teams on August 26, 1997.

 Post-Newsweek concluded that its coverage area was not large enough to support two regional sports networks.
 As a result, on August 30, 1997, it chose to sell the remainder of the Tigers and Pistons contracts for the 1998 season and the contract of sportscaster John Keating to Fox Sports Detroit.
 Fox/Liberty Networks ultimately decided to accelerate the launch date of the new channel in time for the 1997–98 NHL season and 1998 Major League Baseball season, the respective seasons in which the Red Wings and Tigers contracts began.
 Post-Newsweek then announced that it would shut down PASS.
 The last program to air on the network was Trackside at Ladbroke DRC.
 The Pro-Am Sports System ceased operations at 12:00 a.m. on November 1, 1997, following a public service announcement for the National Ski Hall of Fame in Ishpeming, a slide of the PASS logo was shown for two hours after the network formally shut down.
-In addition to Keating (who still works for Fox Sports Detroit), several other announcers and hosts that have worked for PASS moved over to Fox Sports Detroit, some of whom remain with that network to this day.
+In addition to Keating (who still works for Fox Sports Detroit), several other announcers and hosts that have worked for PASS moved over to Fox Sports Detroit, remaining with the channel until its expected May 2026 closure as FanDuel Sports Network Detroit, or transitioning to the new Detroit SportsNet which is now carrying the Tigers and Red Wings.